Synology NAS Data Recovery Service

 $400 to $800

-Covers SHR/mdadm parameter detection, LVM reconstruction, virtual assembly, and filesystem extraction.
-Cost depends on member count, RAID level, and filesystem complexity.
+Covers SHR/mdadm parameter detection, LVM reconstruction, virtual assembly from cloned images, and Btrfs or EXT4 filesystem extraction.
+The final figure depends on member count, RAID level, mixed-capacity SHR complexity, and whether snapshot traversal or NVMe cache merge is required.

 No Data = No Charge.
-If we cannot recover usable data from your Synology, you owe nothing.
+If we cannot recover usable data from your Synology, you owe nothing under our no-fix-no-fee guarantee.
 Optional return shipping is the only potential cost on an unsuccessful case.

 Synology Recovery FAQ